Michael W. Drazer, MD, PhD

 Principal Investigator

 Michael Drazer is an Assistant Professor in the Section of Hematology/Oncology at the University of Chicago.
 He was raised on a family farm before graduating from Indiana University with degrees in Biochemistry, Biology, and English.
 He earned an MD and a PhD in Human Genetics from the University of Chicago.
 He cares for patients with hereditary blood disorders and hereditary cancer syndromes as a member of the Hematology, Leukemia, Stem Cell Transplant/Cellular Therapy, Mesothelioma, Myeloma, and Cancer Risk programs at UChicago.
 He is a trainer in the Human Genetics PhD program at UChicago.
+He also serves as the Associate Program Director of the Physician Scientist Development Program in the Department of Medicine, where he is responsible for directing the development of physician scientists pursuing accelerated residency and fellowship training.

 Outside of the lab and hospital, you can find him running long distances through the woods of the Midwest and up/down the mountains of the western United States.